Hardikshah343/learning-web-development/week2/07_DOM/README.md

 Event Bubbling & Event Capturing
 ----------------------------------------------------------------------------------------------------------
+Two ways of event propogarion in the HTML DOM - bubbling and capturing.
+**Event Propogation is a way of defining the element order when an event occurs.
+If you have a `<p>` element inside a `<div>` element, and the user clicks on the `<p>` element, which elements "click" event should be handled first?**

 Event bubbling and event capturing are two phases of event propagation in the HTML DOM.
 When an event occurs on an HTML element, it goes through these two phases: